Morristown, Tennessee. Your Next Destination.

 Beautiful Cherokee Lake, a fisherman’s haven, was recently ranked No. 12 on BASSMASTERS’ list of 100 Best Bass Lakes in the United States.
 As one of the premier bass fishing lakes in the region, several highly successful angling tournaments are held on the lake annually.
 Cherokee’s 400 miles of shoreline is dotted with a variety of public access areas, county and municipal parks, commercial boat docks, Panther Creek State Park, and a state wildlife management area.
 And, with a temperate climate, anglers can enjoy fishing nearly every day of the year.

 How serious does Morristown take disc golf?
 The city boasts five championship disc golf courses at four different venues, which has made it the premier destination in Tennessee for competitors of all skill levels.
-Morristown hosts the annual Tennessee State Disc Golf Championships, a United States Disc Golf Association qualifying tournament each June.
+Morristown hosts the annual Tennessee State Disc Golf Championships, a United States Professional Disc Golf Association qualifying tournament each June.
 All courses are free to play and open during each park’s posted hours.

 If you’re looking for a quick get-away for some outdoor adventure, fun on the water, or a stroll through a quaint downtown then make Morristown your next destination.